craftercms/docs/source/developers/plugins/studio-plugins.rst

          plugins/
            {yourPluginType}/     <= Your plugin "type"
              {yourPluginName}/   <= Your plugin name
-               {pluginBuild}/
                main.js         <= Your transpiled main/index plugin entry point
      sources/
        {pluginSource}            <= Your plugin source

 |

-Your plugin's build script would then transpile your app and write the output on the ``pluginBuild`` folder and commit that output so Studio can see it.
+Your plugin's build script would then transpile your app and write the output on the plugin folder and commit that output so Studio can see it.
 If your plugin size allows, it is preferable to have a single bundled file.
 If you do need multiple files (e.g. more JS files, CSS files, other), you may have them; simply bear in mind that loading them into the page would need to be done through the ``getPluginFile`` API found here :studio_swagger_url:`#/plugin/getPluginFile` (i.e. it's not a regular web resource loaded